JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Yasts_17.md

 ## VIII.

 44\.
-We sacrifice to Ashi Vanguhi, who is shining, high . . . _a_nd powerful.
+We sacrifice to Ashi Vanguhi, who is shining, high . . . <i>a</i>nd powerful.

 45 [^1183].
-To her did the holy Zarathu_s_tra offer up a sacrifice in the Airyana Vaê_g_ah, by the good river Dâitya, with the Haoma and meat, with the baresma, with the wisdom of the tongue, with the holy spells, with the speech, with the deeds, with the libations, and with the rightly-spoken words.
+To her did the holy Zarathu<i>s</i>tra offer up a sacrifice in the Airyana Vaê<i>g</i>ah, by the good river Dâitya, with the Haoma and meat, with the baresma, with the wisdom of the tongue, with the holy spells, with the speech, with the deeds, with the libations, and with the rightly-spoken words.

 46\.
 He begged of her a boon, saying: ‘Grant me this, O great Ashi Vanguhi! that I may bring the good and noble Hutaosa to think according to the law, to speak according to the law, to do according to the law, that she may spread my law and make it known, that she may bestow beautiful praises upon my deeds.’

 47\.
-The great Ashi Vanguhi ran and came to his side: the holy Zarathu_s_tra obtained that boon.
+The great Ashi Vanguhi ran and came to his side: the holy Zarathu<i>s</i>tra obtained that boon.

 For her brightness and glory, I will offer her a sacrifice worth being heard . . . .